Adam-Jimenez/odm-usage-example/README.md

 ## History

-This project started as a school project
+This project started as a school project.

 ## Credits